 - Taking a time out when things get too heated.

 - Giving full attention to your partner when they’re speaking.

 In addition, parents need to understand the effect fighting in front of their kids has on them.
 As stated, all couples fight.
 Modeling how to fight fair may be good for them to see what respect and reasonable emotional control look like.
 Experts agree that if parents can resolve conflict satisfactorily, letting their kids overhear how people work things out, negotiate, and compromise can help them model such behavior.
 However, they also warn that if parents cannot regulate themselves in front of their kids or argue about tender topics, it’s best to argue in private.9

 5. Be a good cheerleader.

 Part of the reason we get married is to have a supportive partner and friend by our side for the rest of our lives.
 Knowing that your person is always in your corner cheering for you is one of the best, most comforting feelings in the world.
 And being your partner’s biggest cheerleader may lead to a happier marriage.

 In a 2007 study, researchers found that mates whose partners tended to be energetically supportive of their accomplishments reported having the highest levels of relationship satisfaction.
-Moreover, positive-event support better predicted relationship satisfaction than compassionate responses to disappointing news.
+Moreover, positive-event support better-predicted relationship satisfaction than compassionate responses to disappointing news.
 Teaching our daughters to support their husbands enthusiastically is a great way to prepare them to be good wives.
-(Likewise, teaching them to find husbands that support them will also be important!)
+(Likewise, teaching them to find husbands who support them will also be important!)10

 6. Know your worth.